iipenaky/iipenaky/README.md

 ---

-_"I believe technology has the power to improve lives — especially where resources are limited.
+_"I believe technology has the power to improve lives, especially where resources are limited.
 I'm committed to building solutions that create real impact."_ 💙